-Financial Modeling could add important feathers to a Chartered Accountants skill set due to the reasons listed below:
+Financial Modeling could add important feathers to a Chartered Accountant’s skill set due to the reasons listed below:

+#1.
 A Research-Oriented Mind Set

 However financial modelling trains them to read beyond the financial statements.
 It empowers them to make calculated assumptions and predictions about future trends, investment returns etc. Forecasts backed by data gathered over a considerable period of time is the need of the hour.
-Financial modeling trains Chartered Accountants to develop an analytical mindset which is equivalent to gold in the technology-driven fields of 21st-century investment banking, equity research, and financial analysis.
+Financial modelling trains Chartered Accountants to develop an analytical mindset which is equivalent to gold in the technology-driven fields of 21st-century investment banking, equity research, and financial analysis.

+#2.
 A Step-Ahead in The Rat-Race

-Chartered Accountants with their expertise still remain welcome professionals across a wide spectrum of the finance world like Merger & Acquisition Analysis, Investment Banking, Equity Research, Corporate Finance etc. However, with Artificial Intelligence and Machine Learning Models set to reinvent the employment landscape across the blue planet, Financial modeling will empower Chartered Accountants to acquire these skills and stand out among industry competitors like MBAs, CFAs, and CIMA graduates who are strong contenders for research-oriented roles.
+Chartered Accountants with their expertise still remain welcome professionals across a wide spectrum of the finance world like mergers & Acquisition Analysis, Investment Banking, Equity Research, Corporate Finance etc. However, with Artificial Intelligence and Machine Learning Models set to reinvent the employment landscape across the blue planet, Financial modelling will empower Chartered Accountants to acquire these skills and stand out among industry competitors like MBAs, CFAs, and CIMA graduates who are strong contenders for research-oriented roles.

+#3.
 Power Combo of Accounting Knowledge and Financial Modeling

 Financial Modeling is not just limited to making assumptions and forecasting.
 It subsumes a wide plethora of skills like excel proficiency, VBA, basics of coding, qualitative knowledge about the industry and the company, valuation methodologies, and ratio analysis.